arendu-zz/NeuralMachineTranslation_Tutorial_with_MxNet/README.md

 ```

 ### Inference:
 Where are the translations?
-So you you have implemented just the training methods.
+So far you have implemented just the training methods.
 To obtain translations you need to fill in the TODOs in the `inference` method in `src.model.EncoderDecoderAttention`.
 Enable inference in the output log with the following command:
 ```
 python encoder_decoder.py --attn --inference